 Even pros are confused at times on which fastener they are using on a job.
+They often wonder, what’s the difference between a wood screw vs. a metal screw and which do I need.
 When you are putting screws in to wood, then they have to be wood screws right?
-Well, possibly…….One good clue is to check underneath the head of the screws
+Well, possibly…….One good clue to spot the difference between a wood screw vs. sheet metal screw is to check underneath the head of the screws.

 If the screw is fully threaded with a sharp point, you most likely have a sheet metal screw.